DrEntropy/pdl/readme.md

 conda env create -f environment.yml
 ```

-For my testing, I also have an enviroment named pdl_gpu which was created like this:
+For my testing (on WSL2), I also have an enviroment named pdl_gpu which was created like this:
 ```
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia conda install jupyter